- Chart

 Financial Performance

-Benchmark Comparison: The ETF does not have a direct benchmark index, but performance can be compared to the Bloomberg Barclays U.S. Treasury Bills Index.
+Benchmark Comparison: The ETF consistently tracks its benchmark index, the Bloomberg U.S. Treasury Bills Index, with minimal tracking difference.

 Liquidity